codekansas/codekansas.github.io/_posts/2016-03-30-atlanta-craft-beers-list.markdown

 **ABV** 4.74%

 As with anyone who likes craft beers, PBR is my go-to beverage of choice.
-Ironically, I don't drink it ironically, but because at 67 cents a can (in 2016 adjusted dollars) it is the cheapest one at Krogers that doesn't advertise during the Super Bowl.
+Kind of meta-ironically, I drink it because at 67 cents a can (in 2016 adjusted dollars) it is the cheapest one at Krogers that doesn't advertise during the Super Bowl.
 Probably best if you want to get drunk, but don't want to be associated with people who get drunk.
 All around: 3 ironic glasses.